ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ### 1. "gene_input"
 Mandatory fields: "gene_name"; "uniprot"; "hgnc_symbol" and "ensembl" This file is crucial for establishing the link between the scRNAseq data and the interaction pairs stored at the protein level.
-It includes the following gene and protein identifiers: i) gene name ("gene_name"); ii) UniProt identifier ("uniprot"); iiii) HUGO nomenclature committee symbol (HGNC) ("hgnc_symbol") and iv) gene ensembl identifier (ENSG) ("ensembl").
+It includes the following gene and protein identifiers: 1) gene name ("gene_name"); 2) UniProt identifier ("uniprot"); 3) HUGO nomenclature committee symbol (HGNC) ("hgnc_symbol") and iv) gene ensembl identifier (ENSG) ("ensembl").
 In order to create this file, lists of linked protein and gene identifiers are downloaded from UniProt and merged using gene names.
 Several rules need to be considered when merging the files:

-UniProt annotation prevails over the gene Ensembl annotation when the same gene Ensembl points towards different UniProt identifiers.
+- UniProt annotation prevails over the gene Ensembl annotation when the same gene Ensembl points towards different UniProt identifiers.
-UniProt and Ensembl lists are also merged by their UniProt identifier but this information is only used when the UniProt or Ensembl identifier are missing in the original merged list by gene name.
+- UniProt and Ensembl lists are also merged by their UniProt identifier but this information is only used when the UniProt or Ensembl identifier are missing in the original merged list by gene name.
-If the same gene name points towards different HGNC symbols, only the HGNC symbol matching the gene name annotation is considered.
+- If the same gene name points towards different HGNC symbols, only the HGNC symbol matching the gene name annotation is considered.
-Only one HLA isoform is considered in our interaction analysis and it is stored in a manually HLA-curated list of genes, named "HLA_curated".
+- Only one HLA isoform is considered in our interaction analysis and it is stored in a manually HLA-curated list of genes, named "HLA_curated".

 ### 2. "protein_input"
 Mandatory fields: "uniprot"; "protein_name"